lljustycell999/Text-Document-Enhancer/README.md

 Update: I have a requirements.txt file all set, so it is now possible to fully run the project from the terminal on MacOS, Windows, and Ubuntu Linux.

+WARNING FOR ALL OPERATING SYSTEMS: When installing the dependencies in the requirements.txt file, you may get errors that indicate dependency conflicts or "packages do not match the hashes from the requirements file."
+If this happens, rerun the terminal, and try to install the dependencies again.

 # MacOS Installation

 1: Install the latest versions of [Python](https://www.python.org/downloads/), [Git](https://git-scm.com/download/mac), and [Homebrew](https://brew.sh/).